adonisjs/v6-docs/content/docs/fundamentals/ioc_container.md

 ## Basic example

-The automatic dependency injection relies on the [TypeScript decorators implementation](https://www.typescriptlang.org/docs/handbook/decorators.html) and the [Reflection metadata](https://www.npmjs.com/package/reflect-metadata) API.
+The automatic dependency injection relies on the [TypeScript legacy decorators implementation](https://www.typescriptlang.org/docs/handbook/decorators.html) and the [Reflection metadata](https://www.npmjs.com/package/reflect-metadata) API.

 In the following example, we create an `EchoService` class and inject an instance of it into the `HomeController` class.
 You can follow along by copy-pasting the code examples.